Fighting corruption in the Big Store

 Gangbuster recounts the forgotten career of a dogged crimefighter

-By jeanne davant | October 24, 2024
+By Jeanne Davant | October 24, 2024

 In 1921, when Philip Van Cise was elected Denver’s district attorney, Denver was no longer a rough-edged frontier town, but its Wild West heritage lingered in the form of a thriving criminal underground.
 Con men plied elaborate schemes to separate gullible marks from their money and were allowed to do so by authorities who often were on their payrolls.
 They were so successful at the Big Con that Denver became known as the Big Store.
 As the decade progressed, the Ku Klux Klan tightened its grip on the city and the state.